chaoss/metrics/activity-metrics/pull-requests-code-reviews-efficiency.md

 # Code Review Efficiency

 ## 1. Description
-What is the number of merged code changes/number of abandoned code change requests?
+The number of merged code changes/number of abandoned code change requests

 ## 2. Use Cases